-- What do I need to do before the catheter or port is inserted?
+- What do I need to do before getting a catheter or port?

-- Will I feel any pain when the catheter or port is inserted?
+- Will I feel any pain when the doctor puts in a catheter or port?

 - How long does the procedure take?

-- How long will the catheter or port be left in?
+- How long will the catheter or port stay in?

 - How should I care for my catheter or port?

-- Will I be able to see or feel a catheter or port under my skin?
+- Will I be able to see or feel the catheter or port?

-- Will a catheter or port interfere with radiation therapy or scans?
+- Will a catheter or port cause problems with radiation therapy or scans?

-- Whom should I contact if I have problems with my catheter or port?
+- Who should I call if I have problems?